Best External Hard Drives for Mac

 Seagate Backup Plus Slim 2TB

-The Seagate Backup Plus Slim 2TB is what I personal use now, and it's perfect for people who don't need a ton of storage and don't want to break the bank.
+The Seagate Backup Plus Slim 2TB is what I personally use now, and it's perfect for people who don't need a ton of storage and don't want to break the bank.

 You won't have to worry about lengthy setups or stressful formatting procedures when you plug in the Seagate Backup Plus Slim 2TB because it's formatted for Mac and Windows right out of the packaging.